medplum/medplum/packages/docs/src/pages/blueprints/index.md

 ## LIS/LIMS and Lab Network

 Build a custom LIS/LIMS that includes panel management, machine interfacing, quality reporting, dashboards and more.
-A lab network allows a streamlined experience for ordering lab tests via application or API and handles all of the complex business operations, such as routing the request to the right lab geographically, integrating with the logistics provider such as phlebotomy service or clinic that provides the specimens and integrating with the lab LIS for results reporting.
+A lab network allows a streamlined experience for ordering lab tests via application or API and handles all of the complex business operations.

 ## Sidecar Application